ether/etherpad-lite/README.md

 # Development

 ## Things you should know
-Read this [git guide](http://learn.github.com/p/intro.html) and watch this [video on getting started with Etherpad Lite Development](http://youtu.be/67-Q26YH97E).
+Read this [git guide](http://learn.github.com/p/intro.html) and watch this [video on getting started with Etherpad Development](http://youtu.be/67-Q26YH97E).

 If you're new to node.js, start with Ryan Dahl's [Introduction to Node.js](http://youtu.be/jo_B4LTHi3I).

-You can debug Etherpad lite using `bin/debugRun.sh`.
+You can debug Etherpad using `bin/debugRun.sh`.

 If you want to find out how Etherpad's `Easysync` works (the library that makes it really realtime), start with this [PDF](https://github.com/ether/etherpad-lite/raw/master/doc/easysync/easysync-full-description.pdf) (complex, but worth reading).